 Disrupt the Tech-Talent Pipeline!
 Tell Palantir to Drop Its Contracts with ICE: Michigan Wolverines

+We're mobilizing to show our outrage.
 We the undersigned are pledging not to work at Palantir while it continues to do business with ICE.
 We will not apply for jobs at Palantir, we will not interview for jobs at Palantir, and we will not accept jobs at Palantir while the company is engaged in the business of deportation.

 We call on the company to cancel its contracts with ICE and we call on all students to join us in withholding our talent from Palantir.

 Palantir sells two tools to ICE.
 The first, Investigative Case Management (ICM), is “mission critical” to ICE’s efforts, according to government documents, and was used at the border to investigate the families and sponsors of children who crossed the border alone.
 The operation, designed specifically to dissuade children from joining family in the United States, resulted in the arrests of at least 443 people over 90 days.